locomote/gusteau/README.md

 gem install gusteau
 ```

-A typical Gusteau node configuration looks like this:
+A typical Gusteau configuration looks like this:

 ```
 environments: